Saeris/guide-to-japanese/src/content/learn/grammar/essentials/desire-and-suggestions.md

 The conjugation for the polite form is even simpler.
 All you have to do is add ""～ましょう"" to the stem of the verb.
 Similar to the masu-form, verbs in this form must always come at the end of the sentence.
 In fact, all polite endings must always come at the end and nowhere else as we’ve already seen.

-> [!Note] Conjugations rules for the polite volitional form
+> [!Note] Conjugation rules for the polite volitional form
 >
 > **For all verbs:** Add ""～ましょう"" to the stem of the verb
 >